Alex-Mario/Alex-Mario/README.md

 # Hi there, I'm Alex Mario Simanjuntak! 👋

-Welcome to my GitHub profile! <br>I'm interested in Data and Machine Learning.
+Welcome to my GitHub profile!
+I'm interested in Data and Machine Learning.
 Feel free to explore my repositories and contributions.<br>
 If you find something interesting, don't hesitate to collaborate or reach out.